One-Pot Vegan Mushroom Stroganoff is sheer, creamy (but dairy-free!) comfort-food goodness.

 One-Pot Vegan Mushroom Stroganoff is pure, creamy comfort food deliciousness.
 The meal is done in less than 30 minutes (but plan ahead because you do have to allow 45 minutes to rehydrate mushrooms, which can be done in advance).
 Dairy-free and easily adapted to gluten-free.

-- 1/2 tsp black pepper freshly ground (plus more for garnishing)
+- ½ teaspoon black pepper, freshly ground (plus more for garnishing)

 - 4 cups vegetable broth (see Recipe Note #3)